M. Pokora: Mise À Jour / Updated (2010/2011)

-Fourth studio album titled Mise à jour was released on 23 August 2010.
-The lead single "Juste une photo de toi" was released on 7 June 2010 and was a big hit reaching #4 in the French Albums Chart.
+M. Pokora's fourth studio album, titled Mise à jour, was released on 23 August 2010.
+The lead single, "Juste une photo de toi", was released on 7 June 2010 and reached no. 4 in the French Albums Chart.
 It includes collaborations with Wayne Beckford, Gee Futuristic, X-Plosive, Astro Boyz, Tarz, STX and Bionix.
-Simultaneously a Mis à jour Édition Deluxe was released that in addition to the original 15 tracks of Mis à jour also contained seven new tracks exclusive for the Deluxe edition (including six in English).
+Simultaneously, a Mis à jour Édition Deluxe was released that, in addition to the original 15 tracks of Mis à jour, also contained seven new tracks exclusive for the Deluxe edition (including six in English).

-The first single from the album was "Juste une photo de toi" released concurrently with the launching of the album.
-On 22 January 2011, during the NRJ Music Awards, the song was chosen as "Song of the Year" in addition to M. Pokora being chosen "French Male Artist of the Year".
+The first single from the album was "Juste une photo de toi", released concurrently with the launch of the album.
+On 22 January 2011, during the NRJ Music Awards, the song was chosen as "Song of the Year" in addition to M. Pokora winning "French Male Artist of the Year".

 To consolidate his international drive started with the MP3 album, he announced that an English version was under preparation.
-Finally the English version titled Updated was launched on 14 March 2011, containing 11 songs, mostly adaptations of the French-language hits on Mise à jour.
+Finally, the English version, titled Updated, was launched on 14 March 2011, containing 11 songs, mostly adaptations of the French-language hits on Mise à jour.
 Six of the titles were already known by the French public through the August 2010 Mise à jour Édition Deluxe release.

-For promotion of the album, he organized a mini tour and a series of open-air concerts rather than concerts in halls.
+For the promotion of the album, he organized a mini-tour and a series of open-air concerts, rather than concerts in halls.

-In November 2010, a follow-up single "Mirage" was released accompanied with a new music video.
-The single received a great number of downloads, but not enough physical sales to reach the top of the charts and the single made only up to #64 despite the top position in downloads.
+In November 2010, a follow-up single, "Mirage", was released, accompanied by a new music video.
+The single received many downloads, but not enough physical sales to reach the top of the charts, and the single made it only up to no. 64 despite the top position in downloads.

-In January 2011, "Oblivion" an English-language version of "Mirage" was released with same arrangement but with new English lyrics for the international markets.
+In January 2011, "Oblivion", an English-language version of "Mirage", was released with the same arrangement but with new English lyrics for the international markets.
 The single was an opener for the release of Updated, destined for non-French markets of Mis à jour songs, but was made available for French markets as well.

 In March 2011, M. Pokora announced a tour of 15 French cities, venues in Belgium and a final show in the Olympia.
 As a prelude, he also appeared in French, Belgian and Swiss clubs with dates from April to June 2011.

-He also launched in March 2011 Mise à jour Version 2.0 that included extra materials including the Jean-Jacques Goldman, Carole Fredericks and Michael Jones classic "À nos actes manqués" which was destined to be his new single.
+In March 2011, he also launched Mise à jour Version 2.0, which included extra materials including the Jean-Jacques Goldman, Carole Fredericks and Michael Jones classic "À nos actes manqués", which was destined to be his new single.
 It immediately became the number one physical single sales and reached the Top 10.
-The album Mise à jour Version 2.0 was made available on 18 April 2011, containing 17 titles including 14 form the original, the Jean-Jacques Goldman cover single three English-language titles from Updated and a new French track "Si on échangeait les rôles", the French version of Updateds "Finally Found Ya".
+The album Mise à jour Version 2.0 was made available on 18 April 2011, containing 17 titles, including 14 form the original, the Jean-Jacques Goldman cover single, three English-language titles from Updated, and a new French track, "Si on échangeait les rôles", the French version of Updateds "Finally Found Ya".